Naples Airport to Sorrento: €10 Bus vs €90 Transfer

 Schedule: Roughly 5 to 6 departures per day.
 The first bus leaves around 09:00 and the last around 19:30.
 Check the Curreri Viaggi website for the current timetable, as it changes seasonally.

 The catch: Limited departures mean you may wait up to two hours if you just miss one.
 No service late at night or early morning.
 Luggage space is limited during peak season.
+The bus drops you at Sorrento station (Piazza de Curtis), not your hotel — you will need to walk or take a local taxi from there.

 Option 4: Taxi